This Blueberry Jam Recipe can be made sugar and gelatin free with a few simple ingredients.

 - Chia Seeds - if you are not fond of chia seeds, substitute for 1 teaspoon of potato starch or any other starch by making a slurry and pouring it into the mixture in the saucepan when it's simmering.

-- Sweeteners - add honey to give it a kiss of sweetness
+- Sweeteners - add maple syrup to give for a different flavor

 - Collagen -add some collagen for some extra protein.